jacobcallear/jacobcallear.github.io/_posts/2020-10-30-infinityque.md

 screenshots:
   - src: infinityque-plot.png
     alt: AWS QuickSight bar chart of the most popular drinks in October
-    description: AWS QuickSight used to visualise data
+    description: AWS Quicksight bar plot of highest-selling products
   - src: infinityque-grafana.png
     alt: Screenshot of Grafana dashboard showing product metrics
     description: Grafana dashboard with AWS CloudWatch used to track metrics
 summary:
-  Cloud database application that extracts, cleans, and transforms cafe transaction data for analysis and visualisation.
+  Cloud database application for a cafe chain.
+Extracts, cleans, and transforms transaction data for business analysis.
+Processes 150,000 orders per day from AWS S3 and Kinesis data stream.
 Python Lambda functions extract and transform the data before loading it into a RedShift data warehouse.
-AWS QuickSight is then used to visualise the data.
+AWS QuickSight is used to analyse and visualise the data.
 ---

 ## Code Samples

-The python code below loads cleaned transaction data into the data warehouse
+`Python`: Sample of the load Lambda that stores cleaned transation data as the parent table in a relational database

 ```python
 with conn.cursor() as cursor: